If there’s anyone who can advise you against Blogspot, it’s me. That’s because I started my first blog using Google’s free Blogger platform.

 Blogger.com is extremely restrictive about how you can monetize your blog.
 You can use AdSense on your blog, but there are restrictions against services and product sales.

 Once again… why get into a situation where your brand is tied down?
 This can be avoided at the onset.

 So, you know that Blogspot sucks for your SEO and your freedom, but it also sucks because:

 8. Customization is Limited

-Not only that, I wasted SO MUCH time trying to tweak the design and aesthetics.
+Not only that, but I also wasted SO MUCH of time trying to tweak the design and aesthetics.